 Find the best high chair for your little one by clicking on the link mentioned below

-- Be patient Mommies..!
+- Be patient, Mommies..!
 Don’t feed the baby forcefully.
-Also, never overstuff his mouth with food.
+Also, never overstuff their mouth with food.

 - Sterilize the baby utensils that are used for cooking and feeding.

-- Be careful while feeding your baby as an introduction of some solid foods can cause constipation or Diarrhea too.
+- Be careful while feeding your baby, as the introduction of some solid foods can cause constipation or diarrhoea.
 In your food chart with Indian recipes include foods that are easily digestible.

 - Refrain your baby from watching TV, mobile phone, etc. while you are feeding anything.
 (If you will not follow this, then it becomes their habit and won’t eat anything when the TV is off)